 - Supports only three image formats

 Algorithmia uses its own cloud-hosted deep learning models to colorize photos automatically.
 The computer vision algorithms are allegedly trained on millions of image samples to provide the highest quality results.
 The program is used from the browser, with a free version for personal use and paid alternatives for teams and enterprises.

 - Paste a URL or upload a local image.

 - Download either the comparison or the colorized version by itself.

 - The quality is not as good as others

-Unlike most of the other tools on the list, Lunapic is more than just a colorizer – it’s a full-fledged photo editor.
-It features over 200 different effects, drawing tools, borders, etc. The colorizing option itself is automatic, although users have the ability to modify the potency of colors.
+Unlike most of the other tools on the list, Lunapic is more than just a colorizer - it's a full-fledged photo editor.
+It features over 200 different effects, drawing tools, borders, etc. The colorizing option itself is automatic, although users can modify the potency of colors.